mboorstin/agc6375/README.md

   - The Luminary self-checks fail on the first test.
 The debugging info is that `V05N09E` gives a display of `1407/1102/0`, and `V05N08E` gives a display of `3411/66100/1`.
 The Luminary documentation explains what these numbers mean, though I haven't investigated them.
   - Add HANDRUPT and associated interrupts and registers.
 See branch `boorstin-handrupt` for progress.

+Problem: there's something wrong with the timers.
+Adding *more* space to the cycle causese the fail at 64, 1.
+Something weird about interrupt scheduling?